lippings/sig-comp-project/README.md

-# sig-comp-project
+# Signal compression project
-Project work for a signal compression course.
+Project work for a signal compression course at Tampere University.

 The project work involves reading an image Image_X.png and compressing a block of that image with Golomb-Rice encoding, blockwise Golomb-Rice encoding and Huffman encoding (Huffman uses builtin functions).